-This course studies the organizing, planning, decision-making, supervision, and human relations in the administration and management of family and children's ministries in local church or faith-based organization.
+This course studies the organizing, planning, decision-making, supervision, and human relations in the administration and management of family and children's ministries.
 Prerequisite: MIN 113.

-FAM 353 Child & Family Advocacy (3 hours, fall) Based on the biblical, theological, and historical perspectives on the health of children and family, this course will examine different types of abuse, various factors that lead to abuse, the developmental impact of child maltreatment, and the church's role in preventing and responding to child abuse and neglect.
+FAM 353 Child & Family Advocacy (3 hours, fall)

+Based on the biblical, theological, and historical perspectives on the health of children and family, this course will examine different types of abuse, various factors that lead to abuse, the developmental impact of child maltreatment, and the church's role in preventing and responding to child abuse and neglect.
 Particular emphasis will be of the role of the individual ministry leader as a child and family advocate.
 Prerequisite: FAM 253.